-1. Keep your address current with Department of Motor Vehicle (law requires it);
+1. Keep your address current with Department of Motor Vehicles (California law requires it);

 2. If you miss a court date and get a notice from DMV, go to the court the next morning and ask for a court appearance or hire an attorney like me to do the work for you;

 3. Once the 40509.5 hold is removed by the court, go to the DMV in person to get your license reinstated and pay re issuance fees (call in advance for your details); and

 Questions?
 Leave a Reply.